 “GOD ALMIGHTY!” shouted Bobby Ray, his legs pin-wheeling and his drink spilling as he tried to pull himself up and out of his recliner.

-The little boy continued in the booming voice.
+The little boy continued.

 “I SET IN MOTION THE UNIVERSE AND THE WORLD FOR YOU, AND CREATED YOU, OUT OF LOVE FOR YOU, MY CHILDREN.
 I ASK ONLY THAT YOU LOVE EACH OTHER AS I LOVE YOU.”